Ashif4354/AutomateTalentely/output/Automate Talentely by DG/_README.txt

 #READ FULLY#

+# visit automatetalentely.netlify.app for more info

 # This application is developed by DG
 # DONT SHARE this application without DG's permission
 # Do not worry, this application is not a virus

-# You need not install anything to run this application
+# You need not install anything else to run this application
-# 1920 X 1080 resolution is recommended
+# 1920 X 1080 resolution is recommended, and scale value of 100% is recommended
 # Latest version of Microsoft EDGE browser is recommended
 # Good Internet connectivity with less interruption is recommended
-# 400MB of free RAM is recommended
+# Minimum 400MB of free RAM is recommended
-# Modification of json files is not appreciated
+# Avoid modification of json files
 # The application may stop on rare occasions due to exceptions , so just restart the app to continue
 # Make sure the PC doesnt go into sleep mode automatically